Aquila-Network/specs/adb/Metadata.md

+Currently, accepted types of metadata values are `string` and `number`.

 > **Important**: Aquila DB will accept any extra information added to the document.
 This information will be treated as payload, will be moved to a secondary storage, will not be replicated through Aquila Network but the secondary storage network and is ignored in querying and filtering operations.

 > Aquila DB users must maintain external storage networks and second level filtering mechanisms outside of Aquila DB.